solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 ## When the harm has already been done

-What to do then, if you are already in the situation that your chosen IT supplier cannot deliver what they were supposed to or what you would like to have?
+What to do then, if you are already in the situation that your chosen IT supplier cannot deliver what they were supposed to, or what you would like to have?
 As I said, there are only bad options then, but some are worse than others.
 My experience is that organisations almost always underestimate the costs of finishing a bad software product or service.